French Property Market Analysis - 1st Quarter 2022

 The projections based on preliminary contracts in France at the end of February this year suggests a continuation of yearly price increases; from February 2021 to February 2022, prices should go up by 5% for older apartments and 10.1% for older houses.

-These projections highlight a continued upward trend towards medium-sized cities and towns such as Angers, Limoges, Dijon, Bergerac, Carcassonne or Saint-Nazaire to the detriment of large cities such as Bordeaux, Toulouse or Lyon, which have possibly reached their peak, experiencing stabilisation in prices or even a slight fall for some.
+These projections highlight a continued upward trend towards medium-sized cities and towns such as Angers, Bergerac, Limoges, Dijon, Carcassonne or Saint-Nazaire to the detriment of large cities such as Bordeaux, Toulouse or Lyon, which have possibly reached their peak, experiencing stabilisation in prices or even a slight fall for some.

-Here are My French House we confirm that the market is hot, in fact it’s very very hot; properties are selling fast while prices are continuing to rise.
-The trend is true nationwide, with all property types including luxury homes while French chateaux have been hugely popular in the last couple of years.
+Here are My-French-House.com we confirm that the market is hot, in fact it’s very very hot; properties are selling fast while prices are continuing to rise.
+The trend is true nationwide, with all property types including luxury homes while chateaux have been hugely popular in the last couple of years.
 We expect this trend to continue with many international buyers returning to Europe this summer wanting to take advantage of the attractive USD/EUR exchange rate and the much improved open travelling rules, with France confirming this week banning face masks on public transport from May 16th.

 Our Plans for this Year

 We are starting to see new properties hitting the market, but they tend to sell very quickly.
 We are ‘quietly’ hoping to see an influx of new instructions in June and July during the holiday season, post legislatives elections, the important ones post Presidential elections.
-To learn more about the French property market take a look at the French notaires website and visit our comprehensive guide to learn about the process of searching, finding and buying a property in France.
+To learn more about the French property market take a look at the French notaires website and visit our comprehensive guide to the process of searching, finding and buying a property in France.

 If you are keen to find your dream property this year, contact us ideally with your wish list, budget and your dates so we can help with your property search, it’s never been more important to be prepared.
 As the French saying goes, “un homme averti en vaut deux”!